 While it’s widely accepted in our culture, I’ve learned that being busy is not synonymous with importance and value.
 We’ve all received cultural messages that busyness is desirable.
 These messages tell us that busyness signals a higher social status, and everyone should seek to be busy all of the time.
 If not, our life must be meaningless.

 I’ve come to realize that this is not the case.

 I no longer expect to get all of my meaning and fulfillment from my work.
 More importantly, I no longer believe that being busy is desirable.

 This coupled with a newfound understanding of financial freedom enabled me to make significant changes in the way that I approached work.

 6 Ways to Set Boundaries at Work

-Since starting this job in January, I have been very proactive about boundary setting.
+Since starting this job in early 2019, I have been very proactive about boundary setting.
 My new perspectives about the purpose of work and financial freedom were bolstered by new skills and approaches.
-I am also very fortunate to have found a work environment that is receptive to these boundaries.
+I am also very fortunate that I found a work environment that is receptive to these boundaries.

 1. Set Clear Expectations Up Front

 I wanted to ensure that I set up boundaries right away in my new job.
 I believe it’s easier to set expectations right away rather than give too much at the beginning and then need to pull back.